postsharp/Metalama.Documentation/content/conceptual/aspects/diagnostics.md

 uid: diagnostics
 level: 300
 ---

 # Reporting and suppressing diagnostics

-This article explains how to report a diagnostic (error, warning, or information message) from an aspect or to _suppress_ a diagnostic reported by the C# compiler or another aspect.
+This article provides guidance on how to report a diagnostic, including errors, warnings, or information messages, from an aspect or suppress a diagnostic reported by the C# compiler or another aspect.

 ## Benefits

-* **Avoid non-intuitive error messages**.
-Aspects applied to unexpected or untested kinds of declarations can throw confusing exceptions or cause errors while compiling the transformed code.
-This confusion can be avoided by reporting clear error messages when the target of the aspect does not meet expectations.
-See also <xref:eligibility> for this use case.
+* **Prevent non-intuitive compilation errors**: Aspects applied to unexpected or untested kinds of declarations can lead to confusing exceptions or errors during the compilation of the transformed code.
+This confusion can be mitigated by reporting clear error messages when the target of the aspect fails to meet expectations.
+Refer to <xref:eligibility> for this use case.
-* **Avoid confusing warnings**.
-The C# compiler and other analyzers are unaware that the code is being transformed by your aspect and may, therefore, report irrelevant warnings.
-If your aspect suppresses those warnings, developers using your aspect will be less confused and will not lose time suppressing the warnings manually.
+* **Eliminate confusing warnings**: The C# compiler and other analyzers, unaware of the code transformation by your aspect, may report irrelevant warnings.
+Suppressing these warnings with your aspect can reduce confusion and save developers from manually suppressing these warnings.
-* **Improve the productivity of the users of your aspect**.
-Overall, reporting and suppressing relevant diagnostics dramatically improves the productivity of people using your aspect.
+* **Enhance user productivity**: Overall, reporting and suppressing relevant diagnostics can significantly improve the productivity of those using your aspect.
-* **Diagnostic-only aspects**.
-You can also create aspects that _only_ report or suppress diagnostics without transforming any source code.
-See <xref:validation> for details and benefits.
+* **Diagnostic-only aspects**: You can create aspects that solely report or suppress diagnostics without transforming any source code.
+Refer to <xref:validation> for additional details and benefits.

 ## Reporting a diagnostic

 To report a diagnostic: